 In 2015, World Monuments Fund (WMF) launched Bridge to Crafts Careers (B2CC), an initiative established to offer underrepresented youth in the New York City area hands-on technical training with the opportunity for placement in a stable career.

 A Successful Pilot Program at Woodlawn Cemetery

-For its pilot program, WMF partnered with the Woodlawn Conservancy, which manages the historic Woodlawn Cemetery in the Bronx, New York, and the International Masonry Institute (IMI).
+For its pilot program, WMF partnered with the Woodlawn Conservancy, in connection with the historic Woodlawn Cemetery in the Bronx, New York, and the International Masonry Institute (IMI).
 Twelve paid interns participated in a summer program at the cemetery, home to a variety of stone types and large monuments and mausolea.
 The interns were recruited from New York City public high schools with a preservation focus, as well as local social services agencies such as The Door and Opportunities for a Better Tomorrow.

 Under the supervision of a resident craftsman at Woodlawn Cemetery, a position created with the help of IMI, the interns received ten weeks of classroom and hands-on training in masonry cleaning, conservation, and maintenance techniques.
 They also received an additional week of Occupational Safety and Health Administration training and scaffold safety training with IMI.
 Following the program, three interns were selected for a paid apprenticeship at Woodlawn Cemetery.
 Others were offered positions at New York-based private restoration firms or masonry contractors.